andresebr/kumodd/README.md

 ## Setup

-To setup kumodd, 1) install kumodd and requirements, 2) obtain an Oauth ID required for Google API use, and 3) authorize access to the specified account.
+To setup kumodd, install python and git, then install kumodd and requirements, obtain an Oauth ID required for Google API use, and finally, authorize access to the specified account.

 1. Install python 3 and git.